eliezerchavez/eliezerchavez.github.io/_posts/2021-04-04-devops-what-is-not.md

 As an example, if you initially identify a tool that no longer works for your technology or environment, abandon it, and move on.
 Just because you used it on the last project does not make it a silver-bullet fix for the next one.
 We need to first understand our current strategy and environment, then react accordingly.

-This is the first of a series of articles looking at DevOps from the very bottom to the latest trends in the industry, so, *stay tuned!*
+This is the first of a series of articles looking at DevOps from the very bottom to the latest trends in the industry, to read the next one, please go [here](/blog/2021/04/08/so-what-is-devops/).